DiaSS700/DiaSS700/README.md

-- 👋 Hi, I’m @DiaSS700
+- 👋 Hi, I’m @Alex
-- 👀 I’m interested in ...
+- 👀 I’m interested in I like IT technology!
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Javascript
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on smart guys, for joint development!
-- 📫 How to reach me ...
+- 📫 How to reach me 8mwej70@mail.ru

 <!---
 DiaSS700/DiaSS700 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.